 Marinade the chicken with spices - If needed, pat the chicken wings and drumsticks dry with a paper towel.
 In a small bowl, combine the dry marinade ingredients together.
 Then mix the chicken wings and drumsticks in the spice mix thoroughly.

-Set up the breading station - have 3 bowls out - one with the egg, one with a mixture of cornstarch and flour, and one with panko bread crumbs.
+Set up the breading station - Set up 3 bowls to make your dredging station: one with the egg, one with a mixture of cornstarch and flour, and one with panko bread crumbs.

 Use the dredge method to bread the chicken - Spray the chicken with oil spray.
 Dip in the flour/cornstarch mix, then the egg mixture to that the coating sticks, then the panko breadcrumbs to give it an extra crisp.
 Do this repeatedly for each of the chicken pieces.